pavelsolis/Replication-Folder/README.md

 ## Instructions for Replication
 The metadata file (Data -> Metadata -> metadata.docx) describes the (original and analysis) data files and provides instructions on how to update them.

-The folder structure is based on stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables).
-This approach also facilitates collaboration, development and testing because one can focus on specific parts.
-Main files are used to call the necessary bits in the required order:
+The folder structure uses stratification to avoid repeating code or duplicating files (e.g., equations, figures, tables), and to facilitate collaboration, development and testing given that one can focus on specific parts.
+These main files are used to call the necessary bits in the required order:
-- Codes -> Analysis -> data_analysis.EXT: run the codes sequentially (workflow detailed below) to generate the results.
+- Codes -> Analysis -> data_analysis.EXT: run the codes sequentially (workflow below) to generate the results.
 - Docs -> Paper -> paper.tex: put together the pieces constituting the paper.
 - Docs -> Slides -> slides.tex: call equations, figures and tables.
-- doAll.sh: call the previous main files sequentially to generate the results and the latest versions of the paper and the slides without having to execute each main file individually.
+- doAll.sh: call the previous main files sequentially to generate the results and the latest versions of the paper and slides without having to execute each main file individually.

 ## Considerations